DuncanCragg/OnexOS/README-game.md

  - next to the city gallery on the high street, put down a library full of links collecting the best pinboards, billboards and inspirational messages you have created or discovered
- - maybe the holiday plans, favourite recipes or music posters you each have in your rooms
+ - maybe the holiday plans, favourite recipes or music posters you have in your rooms
  - collect an array of links to snippets of some text and images that you find useful for a short story you're writing
  - sit in the library and surround yourself with those snippets while you compose it